castroian/castroian.github.io/index.md

 Currently, I am a data science fellow at the UC Berkeley Social Sciences Data Lab ([D-Lab](https://dlab.berkeley.edu/)), a graduate student instructor in the Department of Psychology, and a [CalNERDS](https://calnerds.berkeley.edu/) affiliate studying diversity in STEM.
 In the past, I have interned at the Internet Education Foundation for the [Congressional App Challenge](https://www.congressionalappchallenge.us/) and taught at the UC Berkeley [Division of Computing, Data Science, and Society](https://data.berkeley.edu/).

 Outside of school, I'm interested in mycology, baseball (Go A's!), art (live music and photography) and making drinks (both caffeinated and not).
-A fun fact about me is that, after drinking tea for the past decade, I've probably tasted over 300 different teas from every continent except Antartica.
+A fun fact about me is that, after drinking tea for the past decade, I've probably tasted over 300 different teas from every continent except Antarctica.

 Lastly, if you're interested in applying to graduate school, or speaking with me about any of these interests, let me know!
+I love to speak with students and other people studying these fields.

 ---